By AnneMarie Murdock

 Recent trends in U.S. sexual education and reproductive health policies threaten to jeopardize the significant progress made during the 1980s and 1990s in improving teen sexual health domestically and HIV/STD infection rates, unwanted pregnancies, and reproductive health care worldwide.
 This is due to many reasons, one being the surge of adult entertainment websites that don’t feature the use of contraception in the majority of the adult films, pornographic material should only be available to those of a mentally mature age and not just based on the 18+ or 21+ age restriction on websites, we can all agree we don’t want minors to Discover this full tube experience right now, but rather much later when they are more educated on the topics of sex, and sexual health.

 The issue of sex education and reproductive health policy has historically been more divisive in the United States than in other advanced industrial nations.
 Some parents have taken the issue of sex education into their own hands by deciding to Check out the internets hottest new porn tube and find content through similar channels to show to their children in a controlled fashion, in the modern-day.
 Proponents of scientific teaching of sexual health issues have crossed horns since the early 1900s with those who want to focus solely on issues of morality.
+The subject of morality often comes up when talking about masturbation.
+There are many parents, especially from some religious backgrounds, who believe that masturbation should not be discussed nor should it be taken into account when discussing sexual health.
+In fact, some parents argue that sexual health should not be discussed at all due to their perceived immoral nature.
+This includes masturbation, and they actively seek out ways to prevent their children from taking part in the act.
+It is noted that many explore extreme measures to prevent their children from doing so, such as chastity belts, and other overt and covert methods to prevent their children from exploring their urges.
+Such incidents have been documented in this insane article about religious parents caging up their children in an effort to stop them from masturbating.
 While some argued that government should fund family-planning centers both at home and abroad, others demanded that the state avoid any policies that might be interpreted as endorsing non-marital or non-reproductive sexuality.

 But from the late 1960s through the mid 1990s, an emerging consensus on the importance of comprehensive sex and birth-control education led toward more systematic sexual education and family-planning policies.
 As early as 1969, President Richard M. Nixon stated that “no American woman should be denied access to family planning assistance because of her economic condition.”
 He endorsed “as a national goal the provision of family planning services…to all who want but cannot afford them.”
 To that end, President Nixon signed into law Title X of the Public Health Service Act, the aim of which was to provide nationwide access to family-planning services.
 Successive administrations and legislatures supported this goal during the 1970s and 1980s.
 By 1980, the family planning budget was worth more than twice in real dollars what it is today.
 (Nixon quote from statement released by the White House, July 18, 1969)